Self-embedding similitudes of Bedford-McMullen carpets with dependent ratios: Logarithmic commensurability on non-stationary deleted-digit sets

-By the claim, $h^q$ maps all the left and right isolated points of $B\cap K^y$ to the corresponding isolated points of $B'\cap K^y$, respectively.
-Pick any pair of them, say $a'$ and $b'$.
-It is easy to check by contradiction that $(h^{q})^{-1}(a'),(h^{q})^{-1}(b')$ are left and right isolated points of $K^y$, respectively.
-This establishes the first requirement.
+Combining~\eqref{eq:hqkyhasnonemptyinte} and Lemma~\ref{lem:fromqto1}, we can find open intervals $U,V$ such that $h(K^y\cap U)=K^y\cap V\neq\varnothing$.
+Consequently, $h$ maps all the left and right isolated points of $K^y\cap U$ to the corresponding isolated points of $K^y\cap V$, respectively, which establishes the first statement.